pkprzekwas/spark-flink-comparison/twitter-client/README.md

 ```bash
 make vault-decrypt
 ```
-You can also provide your own configuration and put to a `secrets` file.
+You can also provide your own configuration and put it to a file named `secrets`.
 Example:
 ```bash
 export TW_APP_NAME=Twitter-API-Client
 export TW_CONSUMER_KEY=...